-- 1. Billing Provider: NEMT Broker or subcontractor - 2.
-Rendering Provider: NEMT provider who provided the service - a.
-For claims related to mileage reimbursement, meals, lodging, and commercial air, submit the same rendering provider as the billing provider. - b.
-Meals, Lodging, and Commercial Air: Submit [Name] and [NPI/Atypical] - i.
+- 1. Billing Provider: NEMT Broker or subcontractor. - 2.
+Rendering Provider: NEMT provider who provided the service. - For claims related to mileage reimbursement, meals, lodging, and commercial air, submit the same rendering provider as the billing provider. - Meals, Lodging, and Commercial Air: Submit [Name] and [NPI/Atypical] - i.
 Name: meal, lodging, or Commercial Air - ii.
-NPI/Atypical: Billing Provider

-- c.
-Mileage reimbursement: Submit [Name] and [NPI/Atypical] - i.
+NPI/Atypical: Billing Provider - Mileage reimbursement: Submit [Name] and [NPI/Atypical] - i.
 Name: Name of the member or volunteer that will receive the reimbursement - ii.
 NPI/Atypical: Billing Provider - 3.
 Trip Number: 9 characters long (must add leading zeros) and must be unique for each encounter. - 4.
-Special Needs Indicator: Determined during the initial assessment and NEMT prior authorization process. - 5.
-Type of Attendant: Medical Professional, Non-Medical Professional or Parent, No Attendant.
+Special Needs Indicator: Determined during the initial assessment and NEMT prior authorization process.

+- 5. Type of Attendant: Medical Professional, Non-Medical Professional or Parent, No Attendant.
 Reference X.F for more information regarding attendant information - 6.
 Number of Individuals Accompanying the Member: This will be the number of individuals who are accompanying the member on the trip excluding the attendant. - 7.
 Member Picked Up Indicator: This will help determine no-shows for members and providers. - 8.
-Date the Trip was Requested: Must be in the yyyymmdd format and on or before the date of the trip. - 9.
-Transportation HCPCS: Reference section X.C.2 for the list of approved transportation procedure codes.

-10. Unit Measurement Code:

-- a.
-MJ: Transportation waiting time in 1/2 hour increments for minutes for procedure code T2007 - b.
+Date the Trip was Requested: Must be in the yyyy/mm/dd format and on or before the date of the trip. - 9.
+Transportation HCPCS: Reference section X.C.2 for the list of approved transportation procedure codes. - 10.
+Unit Measurement Code: - a.
+MJ: Transportation waiting time in 1⁄2 hour increments for minutes for procedure code T2007 - b.
 UN: Unites for all other procedure codes - 11.
-Actual Miles of the Trip: The actual miles of the trip associated to the transportation mileage procedure codes or the number of minutes spent waiting for the member.

-12. Place of Service:

-- a.
-99 for taxi, bus, mini-bus, van, car

-- b.
-41 for ambulance land

-- c.
-42 for ambulance

-- 13. Trip Type: This will distinguish different legs of the trip
+Actual Miles of the Trip: The actual miles of the trip associated to the transportation mileage procedure codes, or the number of minutes spent waiting for the Member. - 12.
+Place of Service: - a.
+99 for taxi, bus, mini-bus, van, car, TNC - b.
+41 for ambulance land - c.
+42 for ambulance - 13.
+Trip Type: This will distinguish different legs of the trip - a.

-- a.
 Initial: First leg of the trip - b.
 Return: Last leg of the trip - c.
 Transfer: All the legs in-between the initial and return trip to be marked with the corresponding trip leg number - 14.
 Trip Leg: The number (1-9) of the trip leg in order to sequence the legs of the trip.
-A trip leg is defined as an instance of pickup/origination and drop off/destination of the Member for their requested trip. - 15.
-Transportation Type: Reference II.F for the different types of NEMT transportation types and below is the code and description allocated for NEMT encounters.
+A trip leg is defined as an instance of pickup/origination and drop off/destination of the Member for their requested trip.

+15. Transportation Type: Reference II.F for the different types of NEMT transportation types and below is the code and description allocated for NEMT encounters.

 Code Description

 PT Public Transportation

 WV Wheelchair Van

 MV Multi-person Van

-ΤX Taxi
+TX Taxi

 AM Ambulance

 VN Van

 MB Mini-Bus

 MT Mountain Area Transports

 PV Private/Personal Vehicle

+TNC Transportation Network

+Company

 OT Other